kbaseincubator/deploy_dev/README.md

     ./deploy.sh

 This will take about 20 minutes to run.
-If everything completes successfully, ... [finish this]
+If everything completes successfully, it will tell you the URL at which you can see your narrative instance, e.g.,
+    Point your browser to: https://docker04.berkeley.kbase.us:6443/
+    But visit https://docker04.berkeley.kbase.us:8443/services/ first to accept the SSL certificate.

+If the deploy script hangs, you may need to kill it and reset (see the "Resetting" section below).
 ---

 ## Starting a client container